This award recognizes 12 outstanding enlisted personnel for superior leadership,

 Awards at Randolph AFB.
 For a more detailed history of the Outstanding Airman Award,

 For a complete listing of all recipients since the award's inception, click here.
-(NOTE: This is a MS Excel file; the historical documentation
+(NOTE: The historical documentation

 is incomplete.
 If you are able to fill in any of the missing information, please